Admissions for MAPSS-Econ

 Do students apply for a PhD program during the fall quarter?

+MAPSS-ECON students receive substantial guidance in making this decision from their preceptors.
 We recommend that students apply to PhD programs when their application portfolio is complete and maximally competitive.
 Some students are ready to apply with only their first quarter grades while other students need to document further research experience, a writing sample, or substantial additional coursework.
-Students will receive substantial guidance in making this decision from their preceptors.

 Work Authorization in the United States